terintealexandrin18/cafitiocorner/README.md

 ## Acknowledgements

-This project was developed and designed as a Portfolio 5 Project for the Full Stack Software Developer Diploma course at the Code Institute.

 I would like to thank my mentor, Marcel, the Slack community, and everyone at the Code Institute for their help and support.